Whole Wheat Waffles: a healthy one-bowl breakfast that's perfect any day of the week! Made with simple steps in just 20 minutes!

-Ever since I've been working on developing my favorite whole wheat Belgian waffle recipe, and I think I've finally landed on my favorite.
+Ever since I've been working on developing my favorite whole wheat Belgian waffle recipe.
+I think I've finally landed on my favorite!

-And it turns out fluffy whole wheat waffles are a bit of a beast to conquer.
+It turns out fluffy whole wheat waffles are a bit of a beast to conquer.
 Getting the perfect mix of crisp on the outside and light and fluffy on the inside is a challenge.
 There are a few ways to create each component and so I wanted to make sure I honed in on the best ratios of each to create the most satisfying and crave-worthy waffles.

 First, I set out to get the most fluffy waffles.
 I started by doing this by using a mixture of whipped egg whites and baking powder.
 Though the egg whites initially added loft to the batter, they seemed to collapse during cooking.
 So, I decided to rely mainly on baking powder and the result was more structured, yet still light waffles.